When Santa Was a Communist

-When Santa Was a Communist (Bosnian: Djeda Mraz u Bosni, lit.
-'Santa Claus in Bosnia') is a 2024 black comedy film co-written, co-produced and directed by Emir Kapetanović.
+When Santa Was a Communist (Djeda Mraz u Bosni) is a 2024 black comedy film co-written, co-produced and directed by Emir Kapetanović.
 Starring Mirvad Kurić, Zana Marjanović, Miraj Grbić, Mirza Tanović and Kristin Winters.
 It is about a group of actors who travel across the country to perform a Christmas play that brings joy to children, but not to adults.

 Synopsis

 In December 2023, a group of actors travel to smaller settlements in Bosnia and Herzegovina to perform a play about Santa Claus.
 The children are delighted, waiting patiently for the presentation.
 However, old conflicts among adults will awaken when they recognize the figure of Santa Claus as a communist.